transentis/bptk_py/README.md

 ## Changelog

+### 1.5.1

+* BPTK Server: Improvements to the new state externalisation feature
+* BPTK Server: Improve cleanup of resources when an instance times out

 ### 1.5.0

-* SD DSL: Added a new model class that makes it easy to structure large models
+* SD DSL: Added a new module class that makes it easy to structure large models
 * BPTK Server: Add new endpoints to allow externalising the instance state
 * BPTK Server: Changed the default timeout for equations for instances to 12h